nhsx/au-data-engineering/docs/source/adfpipelines.rst

  6. If the ‘laterFolder’ utility fails, the error notification logic app API will notify the specified email address of the error.
  7. Lookup the latest folder.
  8. Set the latest folder.
- 9. Set the JSON Body for the Azure function app.
+ 9. Set the `.json` body for the Azure function app.
  10. Run the Azure function app activity.
  11. If the Azure function app activity fails, the error notification logic app API will notify the specified email address of the error.

-Within the Azure function app data can be saved to blob storage as either a .csv file or a .parquet file.
+Within the Azure function app data can be saved to blob storage as either a `.csv` file or a `.parquet` file.

 Pipeline Configuration
 ----------------------